-- ii.
+- a.
+The purpose of this section is to establish regulations for the siting of animal feedlots.
+Furthermore, these Regulations intend to be consistent with the Right to Farm Act as contained in MCA 76-2-901 through 76-2-903.
+The goals of this section are to: - i.
+Not prohibit or terminate any existing agricultural activities, including commercial agriculture; - ii.
 Not to prohibit or terminate any other approved existing uses. - iii.
 Not to prevent the use, development, or recovery of any agricultural resource. - iv.
 Not to prohibit or condition seasonal ranch operations lasting less than 90 calendar days per year.
 These regulations are intended exclusively for feeding operations only and do not apply to calving, birthing, or other containment scenarios. - b.
 Definitions - i.
-Animal Feed Lots: A lot or building or combination of lots and buildings intended for the confined feeding, breeding, raising or holding of animals and significantly designed as a confinement area in which manure may accumulate or where vegetative cover cannot be maintained within the enclosure. - ii.
-Commercial Feed Operations: Any premises on which animals are held and maintained for the purpose of feeding for market.
+Commercial Feed Operations: Any lot or building or premises on which animals are held, maintained, or confined for the purpose of feeding for market, breeding, or raising.
 An operation shall be considered a commercial feed operation where there are 300 head or more cattle, 300 head or more hogs, 1,000 head or more sheep, 1,000 or more poultry or rabbits and 300 or more of any other animal.
 Livestock which have access to natural forage on a regular seasonal basis shall not be considered as a Commercial Feed Operation.
-Furthermore, Commercial Feed Operation does not include the normal seasonal feeding or wintering of livestock produced by the owner as part of an agricultural operation. - c.
-Requirements: - i.
+Furthermore, Commercial Feed Operation does not include the normal seasonal feeding or wintering of livestock produced by the owner as part of an agricultural operation.

+c.
+Requirements:

+i.
 Setbacks: Feed lot enclosures or structures related to animal feed lots or commercial feed operations shall be located not less than 50' from any property line.